 This page shares the complete science of how to eat.
-It's your master reference.
+It's a master reference:

-In fact, if you do just the following things correctly on a workout day, you should successfully see muscle gains by the next day:
+If you do just the following things correctly on a workout day, you should successfully see muscle gains:

 To repeat: If, on a given day, you nail a workout but don’t eat enough calories, you risk gaining ZERO muscle mass by the next morning.
 (You may still gain strength.)